soustruh/digital-resume-streamlit/README.md

 ## Run automagically

-Have a look at `setup.sh` and `Procfile` in the root directory, just uncommentig stuffs will get you through the enchanted gate to automation.
+Have a look at `_setup.sh` and `_Procfile` in the root directory, just uncomment stuffs, remove underscores and get through the enchanted gate to automation.

 ## Pro tip: